Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, Bloodhound.

-Always on the lookout for danger, you gain the following benefits:
+Always on the lookout for danger.

 * You gain a +5 bonus to initiative.
 * You can't be surprised while you are conscious.